1716757342/AlphaSymbol-v2/README.md

 [//]: # (| ------------------ |---------------- | -------------- |)

 [//]: # (| My awesome model   |     85%         |      95%       |)
-  We evaluated the performance of AlphaSymbol on more than ten classic datasets in the field of symbolic regression.
-These datasets are labeled Nguyen, Keijzer, Korns, Constant, Livermore, R, Vladislavlev, Jin, Neat, AI Feynman, and Others.
-The datasets mentioned above collectively contain a total of 222 test expressions.
-We compare AlphaSymbol with four symbol regression algorithms that have demonstrated high performance:

-**DSO**.
-A superior algorithm that effectively integrates reinforcement learning and genetic programming (GP) for symbolic regression tasks.

-**DSR**.
-An exceptional algorithm that effectively employs deep reinforcement learning in the domain of symbolic regression.

-**GP**.
-A classic algorithm that applies genetic algorithms perfectly to the field of symbolic regression.
-Greatly improved search efficiency.

-**NeSymReS**.
-This algorithm is categorized as a large-scale pre-training model.

 Recovery rate comparison of AlphaSymbol and four baselines on more than ten mainstream symbolic regression datasets.